Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Impact of tomography on dark energy constraints

 We present in this section the equivalent analysis of Sect.~\ref{subsubsec:1x2ptE_nonoise} for the clustering component of the 3$\times$2pt signal, showing in Fig.~\ref{fig:w0wa_NONOISE_1x2ptN} the areas of $(w_{0}, w_{a})$ contours derived for the three different binning choices as a function of the number of bins used for a tomographic Pseudo-$C_{\ell}$ power spectrum analysis.

-Consistent with the cosmic shear measurements in Sect.~\ref{subsubsec:1x2ptE_nonoise}, we find that for a clustering-only analysis in the absence of noise, the use of 2 bins is required to sufficiently place firm constraints on the $(w_{0}, w_{a})$ parameters.
+Consistent with the cosmic shear measurements in Sect.~\ref{subsubsec:1x2ptE_nonoise}, we find that for a clustering-only analysis in the absence of noise, the use of two bins is required to sufficiently place firm constraints on the $(w_{0}, w_{a})$ parameters.
 Comparatively, our measurements demonstrate clearly that the equipopulated tomographic bins provide the optimum constraints on $(w_{0}, w_{a})$, which is in direct contrast with the results in Fig.~\ref{fig:w0wa_NONOISE_1x2ptE} that suggest that the equipopulated binning is the worst choice for the shear-only measurement.
-Moreover, while there is a difference of only a few percent in the parameter constraints found between the three binning choices for the shear analysis, there is a much more significant effect in the clustering signal.
-Explicitly, we find that the degradation on the constraints on $(w_{0}, w_{a})$ is $\sim$10\% for the equal comoving distance bins, and $\sim$30--40\% for the equal redshift width bins, with respect to the equipopulated choice.

-Regarding the number of tomographic bins considered, it is clear that the rate of decrease of the area enclosed by $(w_{0}, w_{a})$ contours converges to a constant value by 6 bins, indicating that the information gain starts to saturate beyond this point.
-For the equipopulated binning choice we calculate that by using 6 bins the $2\,\sigma$ $(w_{0}, w_{a})$ contour decreases by $\sim$80\% compared to a 2-bin analysis, and for every extra tomographic bin introduced beyond 7 bins, there will only be a $\sim$1\% further improvement in the parameter constraints with respect to the 2-bin case.
+Moreover, in the range of three to five tomographic bins, we find that there is a degradation in the clustering-only constraints on $(w_{0}, w_{a})$ of $\sim$20\% for the equal comoving distance bins, and $\sim$40\% for the equal redshift width bins, with respect to the equipopulated choice.
+This difference between the binning choices is a factor of $\sim$2 greater than the difference measured for the no-noise shear-only analysis.

-\subsubsection{Full 3$\times$2pt analysis, no-noise simulation}
+Regarding the number of tomographic bins considered, it is clear that the rate of decrease of the area enclosed by the $(w_{0}, w_{a})$ contours converges to a constant value by six to seven bins, indicating that the information gain starts to saturate beyond this point.
+For the equipopulated binning choice we calculate that by using six bins the $2\,\sigma$ $(w_{0}, w_{a})$ contour decreases by $\sim$80\% compared to a two-bin analysis, and for every extra tomographic bin introduced beyond seven bins, there will only be a $\sim$1--2\% further improvement in the parameter constraints with respect to the two-bin case.

-For the no-noise simulations, we lastly consider a full 3$\times$2pt analysis and plot the results of measurements on $(w_{0}, w_{a})$ in Fig.~\ref{fig:w0wa_NONOISE_3x2pt}, demonstrating a comparison in the posterior constraints between the different binning choices.
+\subsubsection{{Full 3$\times$2pt analysis, no-noise simulation}}